 “It was different from any other Sunday school I had encountered,” he told me recently.
 “Religion played only a small part, and it seemed that cosmogony was the subject taught at the school.”

 He was very close to his father, who introduced him to nature and showed him how to forage for food.
 When Lovelock was seven, they went to the Natural History Museum in London to see the dinosaurs.
 Lovelock was not interested.

 “My mind was filled with excitement about much more recent artifacts of a mechanical kind, the steam engines that I would see in the Science Museum next door,” he wrote in an introduction for a new edition of Gilbert White’s “The Natural History of Selborne.”
 “To me, these engines were far more fascinating than the remains of a long-dead lizard.
 I still cannot help wondering why we ignore these machines, which mark huge changes in energy usage, and stay fixated on the remains of those old lizard skeletons.”

-It was a poor upbringing, too poor to pay for him to go to university.
+His family was poor, too poor to pay for him to go to university.
 He later came to regard this as a blessing because it meant he wasn’t immediately locked into a silo of academia.
-But, somehow, he created an education for himself, taking evening classes that led, when he was 21, to the University of Manchester.
+Somehow, he created an education for himself, taking evening classes that led, when he was 21, to the University of Manchester.